mac

 • Crude ash 0.5%

-• Moisture 93.5%
+• Humidity 93.5%

-Does your animal suffer from intolerances?
+Does your pet suffer from an intolerance?